Wndx2/LemonBot/About/CONTRIBUTING.md

 ---

 ## Tools to Use
-- Use **PyCharm Community Edition** or **JetBrains Fleet** as your Integrated Development Environment (IDE) for consistency across contributions; Visual Studio Code would be another option, but I prefer to use the JetBrains IDEs for consistency across contributing.
+- Use **PyCharm Community Edition** (PyCharm for Professional is also alright) or **JetBrains Fleet** as your Integrated Development Environment (IDE) for consistency across contributions; Visual Studio Code would be another option, but I prefer to use the JetBrains IDEs for consistency across contributing.

 ---